 5. Active Reading Strategies

 Reading is one of the important study skills high school students need to have.
 However, reading doesn’t work if you don’t focus.
 Active reading strategies help you not only pay attention but find the main ideas and analyze.
 It is great if books can be highlighted as they are read and notations made in the margins.
 If books are rented, high school kids can take notes and write down vocabulary words and important topics with page numbers as they read.

 6. Note Taking Skills

 A big part of study skills for high school students will involve them reviewing the notes they took in class.
-Therefore they will need to learn active listening strategies and presentation skills to be able to take high quality notes that help them.
-They need to learn short cuts they help them keep up with the teachers.
+Therefore they will need to learn active listening strategies and presentation skills.
+These will help them to be able to take high quality notes.
+Note-taking short cuts will help them keep up with the teachers.
 They do not need to write down everything said, just the important things.
-They may have to jot down keywords, dates, names and fill in the details later if they are having trouble getting down enough.
-Learning to organize and denote things in a clear visual way by using bullet points and diagrams is also very helpful in taking good notes.
+They may have to jot down keywords, dates, names.
+Then, fill in the details later if they are having trouble getting down enough.
+Learning to organize and denote things in a clear visual way may include using bullet points and diagrams.
+This is also very helpful in taking good notes.

 7. Use Flash Cards And Other Study Tools